Fact Sheets - Fleas

 Pets must be treated with an insecticide from the pet shop or a veterinarian.
 Use and repeat these treatments as directed.
-Whatever product your local pet supply store or vet has should work.
+Whatever product from your local pet supply store or vet should work.
 However, imidacloprid (Advantage), lufenuron (Program), selamectin (Revolution), fipronil plus S-methoprene (Frontline Plus), permethrin, pyrethrins, and flea collars are typically used.
 When selecting an insecticide, remember that a cat is likely to lick itself.
 Always check with your veterinarian first and follow label directions.
 Do not use dog flea products on cats and vice versa.

 In the home, you may use your vacuum cleaner to help remove fleas.
 But, after vacuuming, to avoid spreading the pests, seal the vacuum cleaner bag in a plastic bag before disposing.
 For light flea infestations mist areas where fleas are likely to be found.
 Pyrethrins can be used, but they will primarily kill only the fleas that are actually sprayed.
 They have little residual effect.
-Preferred insecticides are pyrethroids such as: resmethrin, allethrin, tetramethrin, etc., as well as malathion (Cythion), propoxur (Baygon), dichlorvos (Vapona-DDVP), and rotenone.
+Preferred outdoor insecticides are pyrethroids such as: bifenthrin or permethrin, as well as malathion (Cythion).
 All of these have some residual effect.
-Less toxic options include methoprene, insecticidal soap, d-limonene and silica gel plus pyrethrins, diatomaceous earth, and boric acid flea control products.
+Less toxic options include growth regulators methoprene and pyriproxyfen, insecticidal soap, d-limonene, silica gel plus pyrethrins, diatomaceous earth, and boric acid flea control products.

-By using any of the commercial repellents one can avoid being bitten and carrying fleas home from infested areas.
+Using any of the commercial repellents can be used to avoid being bitten and carrying fleas home from infested areas.